One Day in Delphi: Exploring Greece’s Ancient Spiritual Center

 Statue of Philosopher (Plutarch or Plato)

 This museum is a 10-minute walk from the upper site entrance.
-It houses the significant artifacts from ancient Delphi.
+Overall, it houses the significant artifacts from ancient Delphi.
 Don’t miss these iconic artifacts:

 Omphalos of Delphi (original)